-Deferred development costs of RE projects are recognized under "Other noncurrent assets" in the statement of financial position.
+Deferred development costs of RE projects are recognized under "Other noncurrent assets" in the consolidated statement of financial position.
 Once the project's technical feasibility and commercial viability has been established, development costs shall be reclassified to "Property, plant and equipment" and depreciated accordingly.

-Investment in a Joint Venture (JV)
+Investment in Joint Ventures (JV)